 Targeted industries for development that have been identified are transportation, manufacturing, warehousing, distribution, data centers, housing development and related industries.
 These target industries were identified due to the strong agricultural base. access to interstate and major highways, as well as fiber-internet infrastructure already located in Aurora.
 As a Nebraska Economic Development Certified Community, Aurora is ready to assist with development.

 Agriculture is a major industry in Aurora and Hamilton County for corn, soybeans and a limited amount of wheat.
 Hamilton County is the leading county for corn bushels produced per acre, with a 223.8 bushels per acre average.
 Hamilton County is also the 3rd highest corn producing county in the State of Nebraska with 43,291,000 bushels produced in 2018.
 The strength of the agriculture sector has led to industry growth in Aurora, through ethanol plants, pet food manufacturing and specialty organic foods.
+Hamilton County was designated as a Livestock Friendly county in August of 2015.
+The Nebraska Livestock Friendly County (LFC) program is a voluntary program that recognizes counties that actively support the livestock industry.

 Aurora is a prime location for the transportation industry due to proximity to east/west Interstate 80, east/west Highway 34, and north/south Highway 14.
 Due to Aurora’s physical location in the middle of anywhere, a variety of direct transportation companies and subsequent related service businesses have decided to locate at the Aurora interstate exit like FedEx, XPO Logistics, and Love’s Truck Stop.